buanjautista/CCMultiworldRandomizer/FAQ.md

 | Meteor Shade      | Meteor Shade     | Progressive Overworld Area Unlock | Progressive Overworld Area Unlock | Progressive Area Unlock |
 | Green Leaf Shade  | Green Leaf Shade | Progressive Overworld Area Unlock | Progressive Overworld Area Unlock | Progressive Area Unlock |

+## The mod won't update past 0.7.0.
+What do I do?

+This is due to a change in the mod repositories.
+In fact, no mods will update in this state.
+The simplest solution to this is to simply reinstall CCLoader.
+Simply follow the [installation instructions](https://wiki.c2dl.info/CCLoader) once again.
+You can also change the repositories manually, but this is more manual a process.
+Ask for help on the Discord if you are interested in doing this.

 ## Is glitched logic supported?

 No, and it probably will never be.